Restricting Access to C++ Classes

 10}

-After refactoring our previous class to move Health to the private section, we are now perhaps being a bit too restrictive.
+After refactoring our previous class to move Health to the private section, we are now successfully implementing our class invariant.
+The Health of a Monster can never be negative.

-The typical approach for allowing external code access to our private members is to use accessor functions, sometimes called getters and setters.
+The typical approach for allowing external code access to our private members is to provide a simple function within the public part of our class.

 class Monster {